kidem42/Tg_bot_receipt_recognition/README.md

   - Generates UUIDs for each record
   - Provides methods to find records by UUID instead of row number
   - Manages hidden RecordId column for UUID storage
+  - Configurable column visibility and order
+  - Supports 12-hour or 24-hour time format
+  - Optional logging to a dedicated Logs sheet

 ## Setup Instructions